iknowjason/llm-code-scanning/README.md

 ## Local Usage

-The scanner can be used to check a single file or an entire directory.
 The script is located in the ```script``` directory.
+The scanner can be used to check a single file or an entire directory:

 ```bash
 # Scan a single file